virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `source` - “string” error description

 ### onAfterConfirmTransfer
-The event is called upon user confirms changing of an environment ownership from one Virtuozzo PaaS account to another within a single hosting service provider.
+The event is called upon user confirms changing of an environment ownership from one Virtuozzo Application Platform account to another within a single hosting service provider.
 Confirmation occurs once user clicks on a link in an appropriate email.

 Event subscription example: